BUSINESS IN BULGARIA

 Audit is mandatory for companies which meet or exceed two of the below criteria during the current or previous year:

-• Average number of employees for the year is 50 people
+• Average number of employees: above 50

 The audit is also mandatory for some of the AD-s and KDA-s, emittents on public markets, insurance companies, credit institutions, additional social contribution funds, and other companies when required by legal acts.